 Q: How long has the Lucy Daniels School been in existence?

-A: We were founded over 25 years ago, starting out as a one-room preschool in the parish house of the First Baptist Church of Morrisville.
-Thanks to a significant investment by Dr. Lucy Daniels, one of the two founders, we occupy a lovely wooded site on Weston Parkway in Cary.
+A: We were founded in 1989, starting as a one-room preschool in the parish house of the First Baptist Church of Morrisville.
+Thanks to a significant investment by Dr. Lucy Daniels, one of the two founders, we now occupy a lovely wooded site on Weston Parkway in Cary.
 Dr. Donald Rosenblitt, the other co-founder, is still the Clinical Director and Executive Director of the Lucy Daniels Center, under which umbrella the Lucy Daniels School operates.

 Q: What makes LDS different from other schools in the Triangle?

 A: We are the only Triangle area school that is devoted to the combined educational and psychological care of children who have extra emotional or social challenges.